moussaclarke/hobbes/README.md

 It also needs [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/) to provide subjective issue validation and feedback.
 The "Workers AI" binding needs to be enabled on the project and assigned to the `AI` name.

 This could all be in a `wrangler.toml` file, but that's a job for another day.

-In theory we could also support other deployment targets, but that's not really a goal for now.

 ## Transactional Email Service